samjohnson729/CTF-Writeups/DUNE.md

 ## 7. Pirvilege Escalation

 Right away we get our next flag from `paul.flag`: `DUNE{NotTheFlag}`.
-There is also an file called `ride-sandworm` in our home directory, but we have no permissions for it.
-I first checked to see if we were in any intersting groups, but we are not.
+There is also a file called `ride-sandworm` in our home directory, but we have no permissions for it.
+I checked to see if we were in any intersting groups, but we are not.
 Now let's check if we have any entries in the `sudoer` file:

 ```
 $ sudo -l